 Our entry requirements for the Engineering Principal Learning at level 3 (formerly the Advanced Diploma) are shown below.
 After 2014 when the Advanced Diploma is withdrawn we will also be happy to consider applicants offering a combination of qualifications such as A2 levels with BTECs.
 See below for our current entry requirements for BTECs.

-MEng: Grade A overall in the Engineering Principal Learning at level 3, to include either A in A2 Mathematics or A in A2 Physics
+MEng: Grade A overall in the Engineering Principal Learning at Level 3, plus 2 other L3 qualifications including either B in A2 Mathematics or B in A2 Physics

-BEng/BSc: Grade A overall in the Engineering Principal Learning at level 3, to include either B in A2 Mathematics or B in A2 Physics
+BEng/BSc: Grade A overall in the Engineering Principal Learning at Level 3, plus 2 other L3 qualifications including either B in A2 Mathematics or B in A2 Physics

 All applicants whose first language is English need to offer the equivalent of GCSE English Language at grade C or above.
 For applicants whose first language is not English please refer to this web page for explaining the University's requirements, see in particular requirements for the Science Faculty. http://www2.warwick.ac.uk/study/undergraduate/apply/language/